 - Allows for multiple applications to meet health system priorities.
 Examples include clinical recording, research, mortality, morbidity, primary care reporting, patient safety, antimicrobial resistance, resource allocation, epidemiology, public health, health system performance and reimbursement.

 How Does ICD-11 Change Medical Billing and Coding?

-Here's how ICD-11 has evolved and what it means for medical coders and billers:
+Here's what the adoption of ICD-11 means for medical coders and billers:

 Include More Diagnoses and Conditions

-ICD-11 has added a significant number of diagnoses, increasing from 14,000 to over 55,000 unique codes.
+ICD-11 has added a significant number of diagnoses, increasing from 14,000 to more than 55,000 unique codes.
 The addition recognizes conditions not included in ICD-10, so medical coders and billers can become more granular and accurate in their submissions.